LenoLen/LenoLen/README.md

 im anti-harrasment towards ships (including immoral ones) so if that angers you hide me i cant be bothered to argue

 i have the slowest internet known to mankind so dont mind me not replying to you i prrobalby just didnt saw

+i sometimes get in character as a joke.
 ***
 boundaries: